catalystshift/beginner-guide-PSO2/docs/index.md

 6. Its also finally time to start exploring Zig weapon exchanges!
 Zig is the black CAST found next to the enhancement/affixing lab, and is responsible for all endgame gear!
 If you've reached this point, you have no business reading this, and I implore you to seek out guides more suited to this task or to take to the Discord :)

+## How do I approach Urgent Quests?
+Early on most of the content is simple enough that you won't have to think too hard about this and can wing it mostly.
+As you approach XH difficulty however, its recommended to look up video guides if you find yourself having trouble and maybe start considering finding specific groups to run those quests with(Discord makes this easy, as does belonging to an Alliance) as PUGs(public games or pick-up-groups) can often contain players who may not know what they are doing(which is A-OK and can be part of the fun but not helpful if you are trying to farm or get specific things done).
+Either run a general Youtube search or check out the channels recommended in the Resources section.

 ## Affixing

 The bane of many a people.
 If you are a very skilled player and don't easily kiss the floor and are good at learning boss patterns, you could skip this.
 However, learning how the system works can bring benefits to any player and lead to more well-rounded and powerful characters, after all, you are playing an RPG.
 That said, PSO2 is very casual friendly and lenient, and you can completely ignore this mechanic until you hit UH(Ultra Hard) if you so wish.
 UH, its advisable to partake and make use of it but a very skilled player can still get by without(but obviously at more risk to themselves and with less efficacy during MPA quests plus urgents).
 The base concepts are simple but the game does a horrible job of teaching them.
 In-depth guides can be found on the Fleet discord plus on youtube with the affixing simulator also simplifying things a lot, my task is to help you understand some basic things/avoid a few common mistakes:
    - Affixing requires two or more items.
 The non-main items(the ones you choose after the first one, called fodders) used in affixing need to hold the same number of “slots”(augments) as the base or main item you first choose, or need to have a higher amount.

   - Below 8 slots, you will notice the option to add an additional affix whenever affixing, with reduced success rates for every other affix if attempted.
 This is called upslotting and can be made easier with Augmentation Aids which are acquired via ARKS Missions, some titles, and more frequently and reliably at steep-ish costs that even out around UH at the EX-Cube Exchange Shop(shopping plaza, floor 2 right side from the entrance).
 8 slots are the maximum you can have.
 Each upslot has increased risk with 8s being the riskiest to make.
 Downslot by contrast is where you purposely take a weapon anf re-affix it, but choose one less than the amount of augments it already holds, thereby reducing its amount.
 This can be relevant for if you find high slot affixes too challenging or heavy on your meseta/ex-cubes, and want to go for a lower slot number that will be easier for you.